Mahāsaṅghika Vinaya

 Explanation

 “Staple food” means the five kinds of staple foods.
 Pāli: khādanīya.* “Non-staple food” means the five kinds of non-staple foods.
 Pāli: bhojanīya.* “Cooking again” means she either cooks herself or has others cook.
 “Boiling” means she either boils herself or has others boil.
 “Frying” means she either fries herself or has others fry.
 “Sick” means the World-honored One said there’s no offense.
 What is “sick?”
-Old age, sickness, being weak and thin, eating cold food, vomiting, being uncomfortable.
+Old age, sickness, being weak and feeble, eating cold food, vomiting, being uncomfortable.
 If a bhikkhunī who isn’t sick cooks food and eats it, it’s a pācittiya.
 “Pācittiya” is as explained above.
 It’s not allowed to boil or fry again to make the food nicer.
 If it’s cold, it may be reheated.
 It’s not allowed to cook in a pan or a pot.
 She should use a copper bowl, an earthen bowl, or a brass vessel to reheat things.
 It seems that the Buddha didn’t allow the use of lay people’s cooking utensils.
 Instead, almsbowls made from unallowable materials, such as copper bowls (銅盂 — tāmra-pātra), earthen bowls (鉤鉢 — kupātra) and brass vessels (鍵鎡 — kāṁsika) were to be used.
 Maybe such bowls accumulated in the monasteries because lay people didn’t know that only clay (瓦鉢) and iron almsbowls (鐵鉢) were allowed, and so the monastics were to make use of them in other ways.* If a bhikkhu cooks, boils, or fries food again to make it nicer, he breaks a minor vinaya rule.
 If he informs attendants, there’s no offense.
 If the food is cold when he goes on almsround, and he reheats it, there’s no offense.
 This is what the World-honored One said.